-Sometimes all that is needed to recover from Acute gastritis is to eat a bland diet for a few days and avoid the cause of your issue. i.e you needed to take a NSAID for a few days for a toothache, once you stop taking the pills your stomach can heal and return to normal.
+Sometimes all that is needed to recover from Acute gastritis is to eat a bland diet for a few days and avoid the cause of your issue. i.e you needed to take an NSAID for a few days for a toothache, once you stop taking the pills your stomach can heal and return to normal.

-For cases that are more severe you may need extra help from your pharmacy or GP.
+For cases that are more severe, you may need extra help from your pharmacy or GP.
 Below are some of the treatments that may be offered to you.

 Treatments for Gastritis

-Removing the irritant – The first thing your GP may advise, is to remove the cause of your Gastritis.
+Removing the irritant – The first thing your GP may advise is to remove the cause of your Gastritis.
 It might be a certain medication or maybe you are drinking too much alcohol.

 Antacids – These are often the first thing your GP will suggest taking to settle things down.
 These are a mild form of medication that comes in tablets or liquid form and will work by neutralising the acid in your stomach, giving your stomach time to calm down and heal.
-This group of medication includes such things as Gaviscon, Rennies and tums.
+This group of medications includes such things as Gaviscon, Rennies and tums.

 PPIs (Proton pump inhibitors) – These are powerful and are often prescribed by doctors to reduce the amount of acid in your stomach, or to treat ulcers.
 There are various types that can be prescribed.
 If one doesn’t suit you and you are having side effects, then your doctor can swap you to another one.
 Some common types are Lansoprazole, Omeprazole and Nexium.

 Antibiotics – these will generally be given If your Gastritis is caused by H-Pylori.
-The course will often last for 2 weeks, but it maybe longer if the infection is not fully cleared with the first course.
+The course will often last for 2 weeks, but it may be longer if the infection is not fully cleared with the first course.